Second-order hyperfine structure and its impact on new physics searches using isotope shift spectroscopy: Abstract

 \section{Abstract}

 Recent precision isotope shift spectroscopy experiments have reported King plot non-linearities that may uncover previously hidden nuclear properties or hint at new force-carrying bosons.
 Interpreting the data requires many isotope pairs, but sufficient stable spin-zero nuclei are not always available.
-In this Letter we consider the use of isotopes with non-zero nuclear spin for these studies.
-We show that observed King plot non-linearity in strontium is explained by second-order hyperfine shift in the fermionic nucleus, and we discuss the limitations of using Yb isotopes with non-zero spin in King plot studies.
+In this paper we consider the use of isotopes with non-zero nuclear spin for these studies.
+We confirm that observed King plot non-linearity in strontium is explained by second-order hyperfine shift in the fermionic nucleus, and we discuss the limitations of using Yb isotopes with non-zero spin in King plot studies.
+By introducing a specific difference of two isotopes with nuclear spin, we allow for a promising addition to future experimental schemes.